Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Data

-For \textsc{Patchy} boxes, the radial direction corresponds to the cartesian $Z$ coordinate.
+For \textsc{Patchy} boxes, we choose the radial direction to be along the $Z$ coordinate.
 We also generate \patchy{} boxes in redshift space by applying Redshift Space Distortions (RSD) in this direction.
 The angular plane corresponds then to $(X,\ Y)$.